 - 2 pounds bone-in, skin-on chicken pieces (I used a mix of thighs, drumsticks, wings)

 - 1 yellow onion, peeled and sliced

 - 1 cup green olives

-- 3. Transfer to the fridge to marinate ideally overnight but realistically I know that won’t always happen.
+- Transfer to the fridge to marinate for 3 hours, ideally overnight, but realistically I know that won’t always happen.
 Even marinated for 30 minutes is delicious!
 Marinate for however long works.

 - Preheat the oven to 400 degrees F. On a clean baking sheet, add the onion, slices or orange and lime, green olives and lastly, the marinated chicken, along with the marinade.
 Transfer to the oven to bake until chicken is cooked and skin is crispy, about 40 to 45 minutes.

 - Serve with rice, tostones and/or black beans.
 YUM!

 Nutrition information is automatically calculated, so should only be used as an approximation.